18 Diagnostics for classification models

 loop=FALSE)

-Figure 18.1 shows a grand tour, and a guided tour, of the penguins data, where the misclassifications are marked by an asterisk.
+shows a grand tour, and a guided tour, of the penguins data, where the misclassifications are marked by an asterisk.
 (If the gifs are too small to see the different glyphs, you can zoom in to make the figures larger.)
 It can be seen that the one Gentoo penguin that is mistaken for a Chinstrap by the forest model is always moving with its other Gentoo (yellow) family.
 It can occasionally be seen to be on the edge of the group, closer to the Chinstraps, in some projections in the grand tour.
 But in the final projection from the guided tour it is hiding well among the other Gentoos.
 This is an observation where a mistake has been made because of the inadequacies of the forest algorithm.
-Forests are only as good as the trees they are constructed from, and we have seen from Section 15.1 that the splits only on single variables done by trees does not adequately utilise the covariance structure in each class.
+Forests are only as good as the trees they are constructed from, and we have seen from that the splits only on single variables done by trees does not adequately utilise the covariance structure in each class.
 They make mistakes based on the boxy nature of the boundaries.
 This can carry through to the forests model.
 Even though many trees are combined to generate smoother boundaries, forests do not effectively utilise covariance in clusters either.
 The other mistakes, where Chinstrap are predicted to be Adelie, and vice versa, are more sensible.
 These mistaken observations can be seen to lie in the border region between the two clusters, and reflect genuine uncertainty about the classification of penguins in these two species.

 FIX ME